Introduction to reincarnation

 Lecture coverage and references

 Rudolf Steiner covered the process between death and a new birth throughout his 20 years of lecturing between 1904 and 1924.
-Besides the standard works (books), we can list some 45 lecture cycles that, relevant lectures taken together, contain a foundation for study.
+Besides the standard works (books), we can list some 45 lecture cycles that, relevant lectures taken together, contain an extensive foundation for study.

 Below are some starting points selected to initialize one's understanding by studying a number of complementary perspectives: